Call for Proposals to share ‘Artefacts of Learning’ / ‘Exemplars of Practice’

 Exploring controversial issues in GCE

-Registration & Agenda available: Here
+Agenda from the day available: Here

 Exploring controversial issues in an educational setting can be a challenging task for educators.
 Highly emotive topics such as inequality, racism and climate change can draw upon deeply held beliefs and evoke strong feelings that can make discussions uncomfortable and even prompt defensiveness or disagreement.
 Learners bring a myriad of cultural, political, and personal backgrounds that shape their perspectives, making it easy for discussions to become polarised and debates to become heated.